 and they walk only in his paths. –Psalm 119:1-3 NLT

 Again with the instructions of the Lord, but notice it doesn’t say “joyful are those who are perfect?”
 He knows we’re going to mess up.
 That’s why He sent Jesus to pay the price for us and the Holy Spirit to intercede for us.
-If you do the best you can do, and trust Jesus for the rest, you will be okay, and you can experience joy.
+If you do the best you can do, and trust Jesus for the rest, you will be okay, and you can experience this too.

 If your instructions hadn’t sustained me with joy,